 When I see these magnificent horses on the beach galloping at the edge of the surf, I start to ponder about where the stables are, only to quickly remind myself of my very limited and unsuccessful experience on horseback!
 But I have no doubt that it is a very special thing to do.
 I will find out where it is possible locally to organise horse-riding on Maremma's beaches and update this page.

-(This photograph was taken on Torre Mozza beach, another of Maremma's beautiful Italian beaches.
-When I have my camera with me next at Capanna Civinini, I will take a photo or two of the Maremmani horses being riden there.)
+(The photograph was taken on Torre Mozza beach, another of Maremma's beautiful Italian beaches.
+When I have my camera with me next at Capanna Civinini, I will take a photo or two of the Maremmani horses being ridden there.)

-From the sands of Capanna Civinini you can see the whole of the Gulf of Follonica, from its northern-most point at the port of Piombino, along the beaches that lie within Maremma Livornese, to the sea-side holiday town of Follonica.
-Thence the beaches within Maremma Grossetana and along Capanna Civinini to the Gulf's very final southern point at the rocks of the "Scogli Porchetti" and the small island of Isolotto dello Sparviero (or La Troia as it is sometimes called).
+From the sands of Capanna Civinini you can see the whole of the Gulf of Follonica.
+From its northern-most point at the port of Piombino, to the sea-side holiday town of Follonica and along Capanna Civinini to the Gulf's very final southern point at the rocks of the "Scogli Porchetti" and the small island of Isolotto dello Sparviero (or La Troia as it is sometimes called).
 And looking out into the Gulf across the Tyrrhenian Sea, there before you is the magnificent and special Isola d'Elba - Island of Elba.

 Apart from being just a tad too cold for me! it would have been a little precarious to have gone swimming on the first day of sunshine after the storms.
 Whilst sat on the sands I watched droves of pine tree branches and trunks gently being swept ashore.
 Far into the horizon, the sea was literally striped blue and brown, with the brown comprising thick drifts of plant material.
 Some of the trunks, when visible near shore bobbing in and out of the water, resembled sea monsters!
 And some of my family tried to retrieve them from the water but failed due to their sodden weight (the trunks, not my family!).
 But it was fun trying.